Mixtre/Mixtre/README.md

-<sub>Just my personal research works and projects.
-Feel free to stroll around and explore~</sub>
+Just some personal research works and projects.
+Feel free to stroll around and explore~